 Built around workflow pressure, not sector labels.

-Optillium fits best where operational work crosses systems, approvals, and teams, and where leadership needs a measured way to replace manual coordination with one governed operating flow.
+Optillium fits best where work crosses systems, approvals, and teams, and where leaders need a practical way to replace spreadsheet follow-up with a workflow people can use every day.

-Teams are still moving requests, approvals, exceptions, and status updates through inboxes, shared sheets, and side conversations.
+Requests, approvals, exceptions, and status updates are still being tracked in inboxes, shared sheets, and side conversations.

 The workflow crosses systems